Rush Limbaugh behind a golden EIB microphone saying more in 10 seconds than your average host will say over the course of a career.

 Specifically about the term renewable energy.

-The sun is constantly losing energy through light and heat and solar flares, and uh and we capture the energy from it, the we're gonna use it and we're gonna disappear from us.
+The sun is constantly losing energy through light and heat and solar flares.

-So I don't understand how they can uh use that term renewable.
+So I don't understand how they can use that term renewable.

 It is clear to me.

-Man, just make them think you're gonna buy a Prius and you can have your way with them.
+Man, just make them think you're going to buy a Prius and you can have your way with them.

 Don't even have to actually buy the thing.

-You just make them think it's a most amazing.
+You just make them think it's the most amazing.

-You can get a you you you could wrap a U.S. senator around your little finger.
+You can get a U. You can wrap a U.S. Senator around your little finger.

-Diane Feinstein, Barbara Boxer, just by running around to alternative fuels, renewable energy.
+Diane Feinstein, Barbara Boxer, just by running around alternative fuels, renewable energy.

-Um I got to thinking, though, about the renewable word, and I could actually use it because coal and uh gas originally came from the sun.
+I got to thinking, though, about the renewable word, and I could actually use it because coal and gas originally came from the sun.

 You're very smart.